-Japanese knotweed can tolerate partial shade and is most competitive in moist, rich soil.
+Itadori knotweed can tolerate partial shade and is most competitive in moist, rich soil.
 It is often shorter on dry exposed sites.
 There is also a compact form occasionally used in landscaping that is typically shorter.
-In King County, Japanese knotweed is commonly found along trails, roadsides and on rivers and streams as well as residential properties and associated greenspaces.
+In King County, itadori knotweed is commonly found along trails, roadsides and on rivers and streams as well as residential properties and associated greenspaces.

 - Washington State Noxious Weed Control Board (external link)